Off-White Legit Check: The Definitive Guide (2026)

 3.1.
 Number of lines (before FW20)

-• The fake label has only 9 lines — a common small mistake.
+• Fake: Usually shows only 9 lines — a super common replica error.

 3.2.
 Size of the empty rectangle